Dishwasher

 Dishwasher reset steps differ by brand and model; use the manual, note error codes, and avoid electrical or panel work.

-Plumbing scene for How to Reset a Dishwasher Safely: Model-Manual Checklist
+Plumbing scene for How to Reset a Dishwasher Safely: Manual-First Checklist

 A safe dishwasher reset is model-specific: document symptoms, check the manual, use the listed cancel/reset control, and allow the machine to drain or power-cycle only as the manufacturer allows.
 Resetting is not a repair for leaks, burning smells, or repeated faults.